 Anti-social-behaviour (ASB) is any any act causing harassment, alarm or distress that damages or destroys the quality of life of an individual or a community.
 It covers a broad range of actions or behaviours.
 Some of these can be classed as crimes such as vandalism, drug dealing or drunk or disorderly behaviour.
 Others may not be classed as crimes, but can still have a serious impact on an individual or a local community, actions such as dumping of litter or rubbish, verbal abuse, and noise disturbance.

-In FY 2014 / 15 there were 12.3 incidents of ASB per 1000 population, reported to the Police.
+In 02-2018 there were 1.85 incidents of ASB per 1000 population, reported to the Police.
 Targeted and specific interventions by the Community Safety Partnership (CSP), including Anti-Social Behaviour Orders, Dispersal Orders, youth diversionary activities and other preventative initiatives are all used to tackle ASB.

 Recorded crime offences

 Crime and fear of crime feature regularly as key issues afflicting individuals and communities.
-Crime can have a detrimental impact upon people's quality of life in a number of ways: individuals can be physically victimised (for example assaulted), materially victimised (for example burgled), or psychologically victimised (for example afraid to leave the house or walk alone after dark).
+Crime can have a detrimental impact upon people's quality of life in a number of ways: individuals can be physically victimised (e.g. assaulted), materially victimised (e.g. burgled), or psychologically victimised (e.g. afraid to leave the house or walk alone after dark).

 The negative effects of crime are not just restricted to those individuals who are personally victimised, but also transfer to friends, family, neighbours and colleagues.
 If left unchecked, these problems may become self-reinforcing, as more and more people in an area experience victimisation, either personally or via someone they know.

 If such problems persist over time, a neighbourhood may gain a reputation as a dangerous place to live, resulting in population out-migration, which can further reinforce the cycle of decline.